Powers and Abilities

-The suit is also padded and very lightly armored, and can absorb tremendous amounts of light and electrical energy.
+The suit is also padded and very lightly armoured.
+Furthermore, it can absorb tremendous amounts of light and electrical energy.

-Lansky was the vice-chancellor of Empire State University, and, this being the 60’s, concocted a criminal scheme in order to prevent budget cuts for higher education.
-Using the ESU labs, he built the Lightmaster suit and then went on to hire Kraven and the Tarantula I to kidnap three officials.
+Lansky was the vice-chancellor of Empire State University.
+He concocted a criminal scheme in order to prevent budget cuts for higher education.
+Using the ESU labs, he built the Lightmaster suit.
+He then went on to hire Kraven (Sergei Kravinoff) and the Tarantula (Anton Rodriquez-with-a-q) to kidnap three officials.

-The villains were opposed by Spider-Man, who attempted to defeat Lightmaster by overloading his costume.
-However, the electricity interacted with he costume’s tech and turned Lansky into a being of unstable, luminous energy.
+The villains were opposed by Spider-Man (Peter Parker), who attempted to defeat Lightmaster by overloading his costume.
+However, the electricity interacted with he costume’s tech.
+That turned Lansky into a being of unstable, luminous energy.

-Lightmaster continued to work on his unique tech while in prison, and was released into custody of Genetech, whose researchers worked with him to make him more powerful (but also more unstable) ; he was defeated by Cloak and Dagger, however.
+Lightmaster continued to work on his unique tech while in prison, between defeats at Spider-Man’s hands.
+He was released into custody of Genetech, whose researchers worked with him to make him more powerful (but also more unstable).
+But even then, he was defeated by Cloak and Dagger.

 DC Universe History

-Pump his powers and planning abilities up a bit, give him a better ability to program solid light objects, and you have a decent if quite minor Superman villain on the scale of the Toymaster (of course, it would have begun with Lois investigating the disappearance of the three officials).
+Pump his powers and planning abilities up a bit, give him a better ability to program solid light objects, and you have a minor Superman villain.
+He would be on the scale of the Toymaster.
+Of course, it would have begun with Lois investigating the disappearance of the three officials).

-Lightmaster would also make a nice rival to Doctor Light ; in fact a stint in the Suicide Squad by both characters would have been interesting.
+Lightmaster would also make a nice rival to Doctor Light.
+A stint in the Suicide Squad by both characters would have been interesting.

 These open a new page on Facebook, Twitter or G+.
 This is because we don't let social networks track you on writeups.org.